List of Marvel Comics characters: N: Pitt'o Nili in other media

+Nimrod

+Nimrod is the name of two characters appearing in American comic books published by Marvel Comics.
+The first Nimrod is a Sentinel.
+The second Nimrod first appeared in Dracula Lives! #3 (October 1973), and was created by Marv Wolfman and John Buscema.

 Nimrod (vampire)

 Nimrod was a former soldier appointed by Varnae to be the lord of Earth's vampires, and was granted the ability to control other vampires mentally.
 Nimrod captured Dracula on the night Dracula became a vampire, and forced Dracula to submit to him.
 Dracula challenged Nimrod to a battle with wooden stakes.
-As Varnae predicted, and anticipated, Dracula slew Nimrod in the duel, and succeeded him as the new lord of Earth's vampires.
-Nimrod first appeared in Dracula Lives! #3 (October 1973), and was created by Marv Wolfman and John Buscema.
+As Varnae predicted and anticipated, Dracula slew Nimrod in the duel and succeeded him as the new Lord of Earth's Vampires.

 No-Girl

-No-Girl (Martha Johansson) is a fictional mutant character, who was turned into an isolated brain.
-The character was created by Grant Morrison and Ethan Van Sciver and first appeared in New X-Men #118.
+No-Girl (Martha Johansson) is a character appearing in American comic books published by Marvel Comics.
+The character was created by Grant Morrison and Ethan Van Sciver, and first appeared in New X-Men #118.
 Martha is a telepath, with the ability to communicate telepathically, astral project, negate powers and possess bodies.

-A runaway, she was captured by the U-Men, and their founder Sublime had her brain removed from her body and preserved in a capsule.
-Sublime controlled her through drugs and used her to telepathically subdue two X-Men, Cyclops and Emma Frost.
-Emma eventually freed herself and Cyclops from Martha's psionic control, inadvertently allowing Martha to take revenge on Sublime by forcing him to fall to his death.
+A runaway, Martha was captured by the U-Men and their founder Sublime had her brain removed from her body and preserved in a capsule while using her body for their own means.
+Sublime controls Martha her through drugs and used her to telepathically subdue two X-Men, Cyclops and Emma Frost.
+Frost frees herself and Cyclops from Martha's psionic control, inadvertently allowing Martha to take revenge on Sublime by forcing him to fall to his death.

-She later becomes a student in the Xavier Institute's Special Class and develops a bond with Ernst.
 Quentin Quire invents a special hovering case to hold her brain, allowing her a level of mobility.

-When Xorn destroys the school and forms a new Brotherhood of Mutants under the guise of Magneto, Martha is among those who join.
-However, Martha's loyalty does not last; she accurately predicts that Xorn's scheme to murder every human in Manhattan and turn the planet upside down will fail.
-Following Xorn's death, Martha returns to the X-Mansion, appearing infrequently as part of the student body.

 During the Krakoan Age, Martha assists the X-Men in battling the Shadow King in the astral plane.
 In the astral plane, she projects an astral body, which resembles her idealized self and has a transparent head that leaves her brain visible.
 After returning to Earth, Martha arranges for her brain to be transferred into a husk body identical to her astral body and takes on the name Cerebella.

+Martha Johansson in other media

+Martha Johansson makes a non-speaking appearance in the X-Men '97 episode "Danger.exe".

+Nocturne

+Nocturne is the name of several characters appearing in American comic books published by Marvel Comics.